Sauceforge/SauceOpsDesktop/README.md

-# sauceops
+# SauceOpsDesktop
-Example of how to integrate Azure DevOps with SauceLabs in lieu of an Azure DevOps SauceLabs plugin
+Example of how to integrate Azure DevOps with SauceLabs Desktop Platforms in lieu of an Azure DevOps SauceLabs plugin.